g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 Above all, incorporating modern technology like firework displays on your website does not entail just an addition of some color or images but enabling its visitors to have an interesting, participatory, and unforgettable encounter such that they will be able to differentiate it from other websites.
 To come up with a site that has fireworks that are emotionally engaging and visually enticing, an environment that is vibrant and pleasurable to be in is crucial to be developed for clients as well.

 ## Websites Where You Should Use Firework Effects
 If applied, fireworks effects can greatly improve a user’s enjoyment of some websites.
-Below are some of the appropriate websites where fireworks effects can be used:
+Below are some  appropriate websites where fireworks effects can be used:

 Websites that celebrate special events or are used in isolated events such as New Year’s Eve, Independence Day or similar celebrations can easily use fireworks to enhance the celebratory mood.
 The fireworks visualization increases the celebratory element and makes the event more involving for the visiting audience.

 In electronic trading platforms, fireworks can make special offers, flash sales, and show successful operations.
-One case in point is when a customer completes an order other than during seasonal discounts like black Friday.
+One case in point is when a customer completes an order other than during seasonal discounts like Black Friday.
 They attract much fun as well as more involved customers.

  Fireworks in gaming environments can be used for various purposes such as celebrating player achievements, leveling up, or victories.
 Instantaneous visual feedback creates a gratifying environment thereby improving player satisfaction and retention.